 "Dancing has always been a passion of mine.
 When I first started at six years old, I knew it was something I wanted to keep doing for the rest of my life.
 Because of dance, I have a passion to perform and tell a story to those watching.
 Dance has always been a safe space for me.
 If I am having a bad day, I go to the studio and have all my friends and instructors there that help me forget I was having a bad day in the first place.
 I am thankful for dance for giving me amazing friends, memories, and a second home."

-Katie Alexander has 15 years of experience in tumbling and over 30 years experience in various forms of dance including tap, jazz, ballet, clogging, ballroom, swing, and Irish.
-She is certified as an Instructor through USA Gymnastics and has taught classes in tap, ballroom, and swing through KSA Dance and community recreation programs.
+Katie has been dancing for nearly 40 years and has trained in various forms of dance including tap, jazz, ballet, lyrical, clogging, ballroom, swing, and Irish.
+She has 15 years experience in tumbling and is certified as an Instructor through USA Gymnastics.

-Jamie Johnson has been dancing for over 20 years.
-She found her passion for dance once she started taking classes at Gotta Dance over 14 years ago.
+Jamie has been dancing for over 21 years.
+She found her passion for dance once she started taking classes at Gotta Dance over 16 years ago.
 Jamie has also been a a substitute teacher for many classes throughout the studio over the past several years.
 She has participated in various dance conventions and was on the competition team for approximately five years.
 One of her favorite styles of dance is Jazz but she definitely enjoys all forms of dance.

 Jamie is very passionate and hardworking when it comes to her work and dance.
 She has been a preschool teacher for 7 years and has such a big heart for small children and seeing them grow and smile.
 Jamie is beyond excited to be part of the Gotta Dance family.